 The Office of the Registrar is located in LA 133.
-Changes to student schedules, requests for transcripts, course offering schedules, and calendar information are available from this office.
+Requests for transcripts, course offering schedules, and calendar information are available from this office.
 Grades, address changes and major declarations are also processed.
 The phone number is 910-277-3975.